Kranf99/kibella/README.md

 Upon writing these lines (2018/4), Kibella is the only open source, self-service BI solution that is running on a simple, easy&cheap to maintain infrastructure (Apache+PHP).

 Kibella is so efficient that it runs easily on any basic WebHosting platform.
-For example, you can deploy a fully working Kibella dashboard on a Webserver that costs only 1.5€/month (from <a href="https://www.ovh.com/fr/hebergement-web/">here</a>).
+For example, you can deploy a fully working Kibella dashboard on a Webserver that costs only 12€/year (from <a href="https://www.ovh.com/fr/hebergement-web/">here</a>).
 This makes Kibella the cheapest and the most versatile dashboarding solution available on the market.
+This means that there are actually no limits to the deployement of Kibella everywhere!
+You can deploy Kibella anywhere for any use case.
+Cool! :smile:

 The design tool (to create new dashboard or to edit/customize existing dashboards) is running 100% in the Browser so that there can be an unlimited of dashboard designers.